pingcap/docs/ticdc/ticdc-changefeed-config.md

 terminator = ''
 # Date separator type used in the file directory.
 Value options are `none`, `year`, `month`, and `day`. `none` is the default value and means that the date is not separated.
 For more information, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records>.
 date-separator = 'none'
-# Whether to use partitions as the separation string.
-The default value is false, which means that partitions in a table are not stored in separate directories.
-For more information, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
+# Whether to use partitions as the separation string to store partitions in a table in separate directories.
+In v6.5.0 and v6.5.1, the default value is false.
+In v6.5.2 or a later v6.5.x version, the default value is true.
+It is recommended that you keep the value as `true` to avoid potential data loss in downstream partitioned tables <https://github.com/pingcap/tiflow/issues/8724>.
+For usage examples, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
 enable-partition-separator = false

 # Since v6.5.0, TiCDC supports saving data changes to storage services in CSV format.
 Ignore the following configurations if you replicate data to MQ or MySQL sinks.